bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

 }
 ```

-Even though the `default-value` is set to `true` by default, this setting would instruct GD to deny any user part of the `novice` group from interacting with villagers.
+Even if the `default-value` is `true`, users in the `novice` group would be denied this flag by default.

-##### Example 3
+---

+#### 🧪 Example 3: Affecting Claim Owners

-Set default that affects all claim owners in existing claims.
+Apply a default to all claim owners:

 ```
 default-groups {